Bipolar Theorems for Sets of Non-negative Random Variables

-$\mathcal C$ is said to be closed under $\operatorname{lim \, inf}$ whenever $\operatorname{lim \, inf}_{n\to \infty} h_n\in \mathcal{C}$ for any sequence $(h_n)_{n\in \N}\subset \mathcal{C}$.
+$\mathcal C$ is said to be closed under $\operatorname{lim \, inf}$ whenever $\operatorname{lim \, inf}_{n\to \infty} h_n\in \mathcal{C}$ for any sequence $(h_n)_{n\in \N}\subseteq \mathcal{C}$.
 One verifies that, for solid sets, being closed under $\operatorname{lim \, inf}$ is equivalent to sequential order closedness.
 In view of Theorem~\ref{thm:l0:bipolar:ext:ks}, we observe that the rather technical assumption of regularity \eqref{eq:regular} simply implies $\mathcal{P}$-sensitivity of $\mathcal{C}$.
-Indeed, recall that by Corollary~\ref{cor:l0:bipolar:meas} $\mathcal{C}=\mathcal{C}^{\circ\circ}_{ca}$ if and only if $\mathcal{C}$ is $\mathcal{P}$-sensitive, convex, solid, and closed under $\operatorname{lim \, inf}$ (sequentially order closed).
+Indeed, recall that by Corollary~\ref{cor:l0:bipolar:meas}, $\mathcal{C}=\mathcal{C}^{\circ\circ}_{ca}$ if and only if $\mathcal{C}$ is $\mathcal{P}$-sensitive, convex, solid, and closed under $\operatorname{lim \, inf}$ (sequentially order closed).
 Since, given a set $\mathcal{C}$ which is convex, solid, and closed under $\operatorname{lim \, inf}$, regularity of $\mathcal{C}$ implies $\mathcal{C}=\mathcal{C}^{\circ\circ}_{ca}$ according to Theorem~\ref{thm:kupper:bartl}, regularity must in this case imply $\mathcal{P}$-sensitivity.

-In the following we illustrate that the necessary and sufficient requirements for $\mathcal{C}=\mathcal{C}^{\circ\circ}_{ca}$ we provide in Theorem~\ref{thm:l0:bipolar:ext:ks}, namely that $\mathcal{C}$ be $\mathcal{P}$-sensitive, convex, solid, and sequentially order closed, are weaker than replacing $\mathcal{P}$-sensitivity by regularity in the latter list of properties.
+Hence, it follows that Theorem~\ref{thm:kupper:bartl} is a special case of Theorem~\ref{thm:l0:bipolar:ext:ks}.
+Moreover, in the following we illustrate that the necessary and sufficient requirements for $\mathcal{C}=\mathcal{C}^{\circ\circ}_{ca}$ we provide in Theorem~\ref{thm:l0:bipolar:ext:ks}, namely that $\mathcal{C}$ be $\mathcal{P}$-sensitive, convex, solid, and sequentially order closed, are weaker than replacing $\mathcal{P}$-sensitivity by regularity in the latter list of properties.
 To this end, we give an example of a set $\mathcal{C}$ which is $\mathcal{P}$-sensitive, convex, solid, and sequentially order closed, but not regular.

 \begin{exmp} Suppose that $\Omega = [0, 1]$.
 Let

 Note that $\mathcal{C}$ is $\mathcal{P}$-sensitive (see Example~\ref{ex:sensitive:sets}~(5.)), convex, solid, and sequentially order closed.
 However, $\mathcal{C}$ is not regular, because $x\mapsto \mathbf{1}_{[\frac{1}{2}, 1]}(x)$ is upper semi-continuous and for $\mu = \delta_{\frac{1}{2}}$ we have